The Roadmap 2050: design Sector Targets

 Sector specific targets: Design

 With the large majority of yachts currently in build still being conventional, the tides are still not turning.
-Projects currently on the drawing board will therefore need to move away from conventional practices, minimize energy consumption from propulsion and the hotel load first and foremost, and perhaps reconsider specified range and speeds to be more in tune with how yachts are actually being used.
+Projects currently on the drawing board will therefore need to move away from conventional practices, minimize energy consumption from propulsion and the hotel load first and foremost.
+The Yacht Environmental Transparency Index (YETI) is a result of a 5+ year joint industry project to setup a sector specific index to assess and compare yachts on their environmental operational credentials and to serve as decisions support system to optimise new build projects and upgrade existing yachts.

 The collective path forward